-The condition is estimated to affect 45 million people worldwide and affects mostly fair-skinned people between the ages of 20 and 50.
-Rosacea symptoms will become progressively worse over time if the condition is not treated.
+The condition is estimated to affect 45 million people worldwide.
+It affects mostly fair-skinned people between the ages of 20 and 50.
+Rosacea symptoms will become worse over time if the condition is not treated.

-The exact cause of rosacea is unknown, however much debate exists about many contributing factors.
-Since rosacea mainly affects the areas in the face that blush, emotional factors such as stress, anxiety, embarrassment etc., food items (alcohol, coffee, foods high in histamine, spicy foods) and weather (heat or cold) all aggravate rosacea symptoms.
-Sun exposure definitely worsens acne rosacea.
+What causes rosacea is unknown.
+However, much debate exists about many contributing factors.
+Since rosacea mainly affects the areas in the face that blush, emotional factors such as stress, anxiety, embarrassment etc., play a large role in how symptoms develop.
+Also, food items (alcohol, coffee, foods high in histamine, spicy foods) and weather (heat or cold) all make rosacea symptoms worse.
+Sun exposure also has a negative effect on rosacea.

-Rosacea is usually treated with topical treatments (e.g. antibiotic creams or gels) and an initial oral tetracycline regimen may be needed to get the condition under control.
-Although prescription antibiotic treatments may work for most people, these treatments could become less effective over time and rosacea flare-ups become more frequent.
+Many topical treatments exist to treat rosacea (e.g. antibiotic creams or gels).
+Doctors often give patients an initial oral tetracycline regimen to get symptoms under control.
+Although antibiotic treatments may work for most people, these treatments could become less effective over time.
+Because of this, rosacea flare-ups can become more frequent.

-Avoid using skin care products that can aggravate rosacea symptoms.
+Do not use skincare products that can make rosacea symptoms worse.
 Steroids worsen rosacea symptoms and should be avoided at all costs.
-If you are using steroids on your face and you have been diagnosed with rosacea, it is very important that you stop using steroids gradually.
-Topical treatments for regular acne such as benzoyl peroxide and salicylic acid as well as topical treatments containing alpha- or beta-hydroxy acids should also be avoided.
+If you are using steroids on your face and you know you have rosacea, it is very important that you stop using steroids slowly.
+Avoid topical treatments for regular acne such as benzoyl peroxide and salicylic acid as well as treatments containing alpha- or beta-hydroxy acids.

-Rosacea can affect the eyes: Ocular Rosacea usually accompanies rosacea and often manifests itself as red, burning and itching eyes.
-Ocular rosacea can develop slower than the other rosacea symptoms and people may not notice any symptoms in their eyes.
-Rosacea patients should have their eyes checked regularly by an eye doctor, especially people wearing contact lenses.
+Rosacea can affect the eyes: Ocular Rosacea often goes along with rosacea and presents itself as red, burning and itchy eyes.
+Ocular rosacea often develops slower than the other rosacea symptoms.
+Most people may not notice any symptoms in their eyes.
+Rosacea patients should have their eyes checked regularly by an eye doctor, especially those who wear contact lenses.

 Common misspellings of rosacea: roscea, rosace, roacea, rosaca, rosacae.

-Disclaimer: The information provided above is for educational purposes only and is in no way intended to replace the advice from your health care professional.
+Disclaimer: The information provided above is for educational purposes only.
+It is in no way intended to replace the advice from your health care professional.
 Always talk to your health care professional.